 - 1. R1, R2, and R3 are absolute expressions that specify general or floating-point registers.
-The general register numbers are 0 through 15; floating-point register numbers are 0, 2, 4, and 6. - D1 and D2 are absolute expressions that specify displacements.
-A value of 0 4095 may be specified. - B1 and B2 are absolute expressions that specify base registers.
-Register numbers are 0 - 15. - 4.
+The general register numbers are 0 through 15; floating-point register numbers are 0, 2, 4, and 6. - 2.
+D1 and D2 are absolute expressions that specify displacements.
+A value of 0 4095 may be specified. - 3.
+Bl and B2 are absolute expressions that specify base registers.
+Register numbers are 0 15 - 4.
 X2 is an absolute expression that specifies an index register.
-Register numbers are 0 - 15. - 5.
-L, L1, and L2 are absolute expressions that specify field lengths.
-An L expression can specify a value of 1 256.
-L1 and L2 expressions can specify a value of 1 16.
-In all cases, the assembled value will be one less than the specified value. - I and I2 are absolute expressions that provide immediate data.
-The value of the expression may be 0 - 255. - 7.
+Register numbers are 0 15. - 5.
+L, Ll, and L2 are absolute expressions that specify field lengths.
+An L expression can specify a value of l 256.
+Ll and L2 expressions can specify a value of l 16.
+In all cases, the assembled value will be one less than the specified value. - $6.\,$ I, I2, and I3 are absolute expressions that provide immediate data.
+The value of I and I2 may be 0 $255.\,$ The value of I3 may be 0 $9.\,$ - 7.
 S1 and S2 are absolute or relocatable expressions that specify an address. - 8.
-RR, RS, and SI instruction fields that are crossed out in the machine formats are not examined during instruction execution.
-The fields are not written in the symbolic operand, but are assembled as binary zeros.
+RR, RS, and SI instruction fields that are blank under BASIC MACHINE FORMAT are not examined during instruction execution.
+The fields are not written in the symbolic operand, but are assembled as binary zeros. - 9.
+Ml and M3 specify a 4-bit mask. - 10.
+In IBM System/370 the SIO, HIO, HDV and SIOF operation codes occupy one byte and the low order bit of the second byte.
+In all other systems the HIO and SIO operation codes occupy only the first byte of the instruction.